Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

             <tbody>
                 <tr>
                     <p><a href="/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.NUIWidgetApplication.html"><code>NUIWidgetApplication</code></a> makes diverse class instances whenever <a href="/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.WidgetView.html"><code>WidgetView</code></a> requests for a widget instance.</p>
-                    <p>The widget instance has its own life-cycle similar to that of the widget application.
+                    <p>The widget instance has its own life cycle similar to that of the widget application.
 However, the widget instance is an object created by the widget viewer application.
 Many widget instances can be running on a widget application process.</p>
                     <blockquote class="alert alert-note"><span class="alert-title"><span class="alert-title--icon"></span><span class="alert-title--text">Note</span></span>
                         <p> The case to use many widget instances in one widget application is known as multi-instance.
 In some devices, the multi-instance may not be supported.
 If a device does not support multi-instance, an error message is displayed.</p>
                     </blockquote>